cg2021c/assignment-1-bagusistighfar86/README.md

 8. where xxx is the last three digits of the NRP.

 The side that i choosed were top-front and top-right.
-Link to preview the Object :
+Link to preview the Object : [Link Preview](https://bagusistighfar86.github.io/cg2021e/assignment2/)

 Move Speed : 0.0049